Skip to content

 The conventional narrative credits Edward Jenner with inventing vaccination in 1796 and places the entire origin story in the English countryside.
 The actual history starts on the west coast of Africa, in the region that is now Ghana.

-Onesimus was likely Akan, kidnapped from the area around Kormantse and sold into slavery in Boston around 1706.
+Onesimus, an Akan man taken from the region around Kormantse in present-day Ghana, was enslaved in Boston around 1706.
 He became the property of Cotton Mather, one of the most influential Puritan ministers in the Massachusetts colony.
-In 1716, when Mather asked whether he had ever had smallpox, Onesimus gave an answer that would alter the course of American medicine.
-He said both yes and no—he had undergone an operation in Africa that gave him immunity.
-He described a process of deliberate inoculation: taking infectious material from a smallpox pustule and introducing it through a cut in the skin of a healthy person.
-The controlled exposure produced a mild infection and lasting protection.
+In 1716, Mather asked him whether he had ever had smallpox.
+Onesimus explained that he had undergone an inoculation procedure in Africa that protected him from the disease.
+The method involved placing material from a smallpox sore into a cut on the skin.
+Most patients developed a mild infection and later became immune.
+Onesimus told Mather the practice was common in parts of West Africa.

-The results were extraordinary.
-But instead of celebrating Onesimus, Boston’s white establishment attacked the idea precisely because it came from an African.
+Although the results were extraordinary, Boston’s white establishment attacked the idea precisely because it came from an African.
 James Franklin, Benjamin Franklin’s older brother, ran a newspaper campaign ridiculing Mather for taking medical advice from an enslaved man.
 Critics accused Africans of trying to poison white people.
 The racial hostility was so severe that someone threw a firebomb through Mather’s window.

 Caesarean Surgery: Routine in Uganda, Deadly in Europe